apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

   - The transformations are stored as a `Map<Var, Array<IntImm>>` in the `"buffer_axis_separators"` attribute of a primfunc.
-All buffers whose `BufferNode::data` is a key in this map should be flattened to an output buffer of dimension `separators[buf->data].size()+1`.
+All buffers whose `BufferNode::data` is a key in this map should be flattened to an output buffer of rank `separators[buf->data].size()+1`.
 All other buffers should be flattened to a 1-d output buffer.